Travel guide

 Photo: Diego F. Parra

-Why use an eSIM in Croatia
+Why use eSIM in Croatia

-Croatia presents some particular challenges to staying connected.
+Croatia presents some particular challenges for staying connected.
 The coastal geography, with hundreds of islands and mountainous terrain, means that connectivity can vary significantly depending on where you are.
 Furthermore, although Croatia has been part of the European Union since 2013, not all Latin American operators include the country in their free roaming plans, and those that do often apply strict limits.

 Flexibility is another key point.
 If your itinerary includes several Balkan or European countries, many eSIM plans cover multiple destinations with a single data package.
 You can move from Croatia to Montenegro, Bosnia, or Slovenia without changing cards or worrying about coverage.
 This is especially useful if you plan day trips to neighboring countries, which is very common from Dubrovnik.

 Cost control is transparent and predictable.
 You know exactly how much you pay and how much data you have available.
-There are no surprises when you return home, no unexpected bills for automatic app updates or background data consumption.
+There are no surprises when you get home, no unexpected bills for automatic app updates or background data consumption.
 For Latin American and Spanish travelers looking to budget precisely, this offers enormous peace of mind.

-Furthermore, keeping your main number active on your physical SIM means you can receive important calls and SMS (bank verification codes, for example) while using the eSIM exclusively for data.
+Additionally, keeping your main number active on your physical SIM means you can receive important calls and SMS (bank verification codes, for example) while using the eSIM exclusively for data.
 This duality gives you the best of both worlds: efficient local connectivity and accessibility on your usual number.

 Coverage and operators in Croatia